 Then the bust around 2001 when many of the same companies went out of business.

-Of course booms are always follows by bust we’ve certain see times when local economics expand rapidly for a while and went to a normal pace of growth.
+Of course booms aren’t always follows by busts we’ve certainly see times when local economies expand rapidly for a while and went back to a normal pace of growth.

-But there is type of rapid expansion.
-What may called the historical or irrational boom that pretty much always to the bust.
+But there’s a type of rapid expansion.
+What maight be called a historical or irrational boom that pretty much always leads to a bust.

-You see, people always create and intensify of boom when they were carried away by some new industry that will get lots of money fast.
+You see, people often create and intensify a boom when they were carried away by some new industry that seems like it will make lots of money fast.

-You see that by the 90s people would learn from the past.
+You’d think that by the 90s people would have learned from the past.
 If they did, well look at tulips,

 Tulips, you mean like the flower?